dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with master; create a collection of classes and packages to populate the following categoryGroups: Public, Examples, Tests, Packages; where Packages is a synthetic category group'
+	#comment : 'Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Definitions, Tools, Loader, Examples, Tests, Packages; where Packages is a synthetic package group'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0061',
-	#title : 'Start with master; create a collection of classes and packages to populate the following categoryGroups: Public, Examples, Tests, Packages; where Packages is a synthetic category group',
+	#title : 'Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Definitions, Tools, Loader, Examples, Tests, Packages; where Packages is a synthetic package group',
 	#specName : 'spec_0061',
 	#index : 61,
 	#derivedFrom : 'master',